Pork slithers with chives give a lovely nutritional balance of protein and green-onions; and the meal is so quick to prepare and cook.

 Make sure you have a small corner for one or more patches of chives in the garden; they are so easy to grow.
 Start by using a sharp-knife or kitchen scissors to slice off a good handful.
-Snip out any dried bits, but not the flowers; they give your pork slithers extra crunchiness.
+Snip out any dried bits but not the flowers; they give your pork slithers extra crunchiness.
 Rinse them a few times.

-Slow food cooked fast is our motto and, where possible combine it with a short-walk down the garden to pick the chives; anything to lower the blood-glucose, turning it into glycogen instead.
+Slow food, cooked fast is our motto and where possible combine it with a short-walk down the garden to pick the chives; anything to lower the blood glucose, turning it into glycogen instead.

-Just snip off a bunch of chive-fronds with scissors, wash and pull out any dead bits, but use the flowers.
+Just snip off a bunch of chive-fronds with scissors, wash and pull out any dead bits but use the flowers.

 They have a subtle flavour that is without measure.

 Chickpeas make a useful thickening agent, rather than corn-starch or refined flour both of which we avoid; they are very fattening and do nothing for the dish.
-Since we usually have a large tub of this authentic hummus recipe in the fridge, it's always on hand.
+Since we usually have a large tub of this authentic hummus recipe in the fridge, they are always on hand.
 Otherwise we keep small packets[5] in the freezer.

 They taste so good.

-Today, with corn on the cob, actually we don't need any other starch at all.
+Today with corn on the cob actually we don't need any other starch at all.

 When browsing use right click and Open Link in New Tab, or you may get a bad gateway signal.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie; or, better still, a Facebook or Twitter tick would help.
+How about forwarding it to a friendly book or food junkie?
+Better still, a social media tick would help.

 Address: